Mobile App Testing

 A hybrid approach can also be beneficial.
 Cucumber can be used for functional scenarios while TestNG is retained for lower-level unit tests, thereby maintaining a balance between readability and execution efficiency.

-How to Implement Cucumber for Mobile App Testing
+Steps to Implement Cucumber for Mobile App Automation Testing

 The first step in implementing Cucumber for mobile application testing is setting up the project.
 This involves installing the necessary dependencies, including Selenium, Appium, Cucumber, and JUnit or TestNG, using Maven.